-When establishing KPIs or benchmarks for your order fulfillment operation make sure you stay in your neighborhood.
-What I mean here is don’t compare yourself to the amazon’s of the world.
-You want to compare your metrics to other operations in your “neighborhood”.
+When establishing the perfect order fulfillment KPIs and benchmark metrics for your warehouse operation, make sure you stay in your neighborhood.
+Don’t compare yourself to the Amazon’s of the world.
+You want to compare your fulfillment KPIs to other operations in your “neighborhood”.

 - B2B, B2C or Both

 There are so many warehousing KPIs and metrics that choosing the most impactful can be challenging.
 You want to ensure your order fulfillment KPIs makes sense for your operation and provide actionable data.
 Collecting and analyzing data is a time consuming task.
 Don’t waste your time on fulfillment metrics that don’t matter to you just because some “guru” told you that was the thing to measure.